 The fear of clowns is pretty common and fairly well documented.
 It actually has an official name – Coulrophobia … clown phobia.

-When you think about it though it’s quite a strange phobia as clowns are supposed to make people happy!
-They are most associated with the circus, amusing antics and generally having fun.
-Kids are expected to like clowns – and many do but almost as often they will stimulate feelings of hatred and fear – merely the sight of a clown can send such children into panic.
+When you think about it though it’s quite a strange phobia as clowns are supposed to make people laugh and be happy!
+They are most associated with the circus, kids parties, amusing antics and generally having fun.

 It follows on that when a child develops a fear of clowns it’s highly likely to grow into an adult with coulrophobia.
 The reverse is not necessarily true either such phobias can start at any age so it’s possible that a coulrophobic adult had no fear of clowns as a child.

 Coulrophobia is the scientific name referring to the fear of clowns.
 According to Healthline, an American website that provides health information and advice, 7.8% of Americans experience this fear.
 This statistic shows that if you are suffering from this phobia, you are not alone.
 Scientists further assert that the 1990’s film, IT, directed by Steven Spielberg, fueled the rise of coulrophobia.
 In fact, researchers attribute the many cases of this phobia today to that particular film.
 They affirm that it was since the production of the film that the number of people suffering from the fear of clowns increased.

 What other people experience with joy, people suffering from coulrophobia find it hard to cope with.
 For example, a person with the fear of clowns finds it difficult to remain calm in events like festivals where people dress as clowns.
 The dreadful feeling that people experience whenever they see a clown is what makes them uneasy.
 It’s important to point out that the irrational fear of clowns affects both children and adults.
 Knowing the causes, symptoms, and treatment options for coulrophobia is helpful in managing the condition.
 Learn more about coulrophobia below.